-- ii.
-Landscaping and building accent lighting shall be shielded and directed to prevent horizontal and vertical glare and light trespass to the street, neighboring property, and sky. - iii.
-The use of light emitting diode ("LED") lighting is permitted for landscape and building lighting as a design component of the overall building architecture, is harmonious with the architectural style of the building, and does not portray an advertising message. - iv.
-The use of exposed neon, argon, krypton tubing, incandescent lighting or other similar lighting techniques are not allowed. - v.
-All light sources shall have a color temperature of less than or equal to three thousand two hundred (3,200) Kelvin e.
+- 1. Landscaping and building accent lighting shall be shielded and directed to prevent horizontal and vertical glare and light trespass to the street, neighboring property, and sky. - 2.
+The use of light emitting diode ("LED") lighting is permitted for landscape and building lighting as a design component of the overall building architecture, is harmonious with the architectural style of the building, and does not portray an advertising message. - 3.
+The use of exposed neon, argon, krypton tubing, incandescent lighting or other similar lighting techniques are not allowed. - 4.
+All light sources shall have a color temperature of less than or equal to three thousand (3,000) Kelvin vi.
 String lighting.

-i.
-Exposed decorative string lighting shall be allowed subject to a maximum bulb rating of five (5) watts or less.
+1. Exposed decorative string lighting shall be allowed subject to a maximum bulb rating of five (5) watts or less.
 String lighting shall not be installed higher than the main building or fifteen feet (15') above grade, whichever is higher.
 String lighting of trees are exempt from the height limitations.

-f.
+vii.
 Security lighting.

+1. Security lighting systems shall use full cutoff fixtures.

+viii.
+Pedestrian lighting.

-- i.
-Security lighting systems shall use full cutoff fixtures. - g.
-Pedestrian lighting. - i.
-Pedestrian lighting systems shall use full cutoff fixtures. - h.
-Adjacent to Residential Land Use Classification. - i.
+- 1. Pedestrian lighting systems shall use full cutoff fixtures. - ix.
+Adjacent to Residential Land Use Classification. - 1.
 Lighting in any non-residential land use classification shall be shielded in a way the light source is not visible from the residential land use.
-No light spillage will be allowed beyond the property line into the residential land use. - i.
-Within Residential Land Use Classification. - i.
-Any lighting on residential properties shall be directed downward and shielded in a manner that the illumination source shall not be visible from any adjacent property. - j.
-Parking and Loading Requirements - i.
-Parking lots used during hours of darkness shall be illuminated.
+No light spillage will be allowed beyond the property line into the residential land use.

+- x.
+Within Residential Land Use Classification. - Any lighting on residential properties shall be directed downward and shielded in a manner that the illumination source shall not be visible from any adjacent property. - xi.
+Parking and Loading Requirements - Parking lots used during hours of darkness shall be illuminated.
 Any lighting used to illuminate an off-street parking area shall utilize full cut-off fixtures and be arranged as to reflect the light down and/or away from adjoining property, abutting residential uses and public rights-of-way resulting in zero light spillage at the property line.

-k.
+b.
 Fixture Shielding

 Pole or wall-mounted fixtures shall be full-cutoff fixtures only.
-All perimeter fixtures shall possess house-side shielding bollards shall be louvered and utilize coated lamps.
-All light sources shall have a color temperature of less than or equal to three thousand two hundred (3,200) Kelvin.
+All perimeter fixtures shall possess house-side shielding.
+Bollards shall be louvered.
+All light sources shall have a color temperature of less than or equal to three thousand (3,000) Kelvin.
 Wall-mounted fixtures of greater than one thousand eight hundred (1,800) lumens shall possess house-side shields.
-Up-lighting fixtures shall not exceed one thousand eight hundred (1,800) lumens.
+Uplighting fixtures shall not exceed one thousand (1,000) lumens.

-Pole or wall-mounted fixtures of less than or equal to one thousand eight hundred (1,800) lumens may be Semi-Cutoff or Cutoff.
+Pole or wall-mounted fixtures of less than or equal to one thousand (1,000) lumens may be Semi-Cutoff or Cutoff.
 All other pole or wall-mounted fixtures shall be Full-Cutoff.
 All perimeter fixtures shall possess house-side shielding.
-Bollards shall be louvered with coated lamps or of a type where the lamp is recessed and not directly visible.
+Bollards shall be louvered or of a type where the lamp is recessed and not directly visible.
 Wall-mounted fixtures of greater than three thousand five hundred (3,500) lumens shall possess house-side shields.
-Uplighting fixtures shall not exceed three thousand five hundred (3,500) lumens.
+Up-lighting fixtures shall not exceed one thousand (1,000) lumens.

 Pole or wall-mounted fixtures of less than or equal to three thousand five hundred (3,500) lumens may be Semi-Cutoff or Cutoff.
 All other pole or wall-mounted fixtures shall be Full-Cutoff.
-All perimeter fixtures located within thirty feet (30') of a single-family residential property line, excluding bollards, shall possess house-side shielding, and those fixtures that will also operate after 10:00 PM shall possess external shielding.
-Bollards shall be louvered with coated lamps or of a type where the lamp is shielded and not directly visible.
+All perimeter fixtures located within thirty feet (30') of a single-family residential property line, excluding bollards, shall possess house-side shielding.
+Bollards shall be louvered or of a type where the lamp is shielded and not directly visible.
 Wall-mounted fixtures of greater than six thousand five hundred (6,500) lumens shall possess house-side shields.
-Uplighting fixtures shall not exceed six thousand five hundred (6,500) lumens.
+Up-lighting fixtures shall not exceed three thousand (3,000) lumens.